 As co-producer of the Golden Foodie Awards, Tricia was an integral part of the successful launch of the inaugural event in October 2012.
 Prior to joining the OC Restaurant Association team in 2010, Tricia was director of marketing and PR for Orange County’s largest culinary school, The Art Institute of California – Orange County.
 During her tenure, she led the California Initiative Marketing Group; worked with more than 30 charity events; created and executed numerous award-winning food, fashion, music and art events, including the highly lauded Rock the Runway; and oversaw the development of innovative online initiatives, such as shapethehive.com.
 A veteran marketing and advertising professional, Tricia has also worked with national brands, including Del Taco and La Victoria Salsas, and DGWB Advertising.

-Armen Karamardian serves as director of operations of his family's venerable and successful Orange County, Calif. restaurants.
-Anchored by the critically acclaimed Zov's Bistro in Tustin, the family's burgeoning business also includes a nationally renowned bakery, popular marketplace, 2 Zov's Bakery & Cafes in Newport Beach and Irvine and 2 Zov's Grab & Go's at Orange County's John Wayne Airport.
-In his role as operations director, Armen works closely with Zov to develop the concepts, researches and selects sites for each concept, works with management and other staff on various human resources issues and engages in other day-to-day duties to ensure that Zov's continues to live up to its sterling reputation.
+Armen Karamardian serves as President of Zov’s Restaurant Group.
+Anchored by the critically acclaimed Zov's Bistro in Tustin, the family's burgeoning business also includes a nationally renowned café and bakery, locations in Newport Coast, Irvine, Orange County's John Wayne Airport, and San Clemente (slated to open in early 2020).
+In his role as president, Armen works closely with Zov to develop the concepts, researches and selects sites for each concept, works with management and other staff on various human resources issues and engages in other day-to-day duties to ensure that Zov's continues to live up to its sterling reputation.

-Chef Cathy Pavlos is the driving force behind one of Orange County’s most unique and dynamic eateries, LUCCA.
-The Irvine-based restaurant is known for its one-of-a-kind menu, reminiscent of a Euro bistro, complete with an exquisite wine bar, wide selection of cheese and charcuterie offerings and seasonal tasting menus.
+Chef Cathy Pavlos is the driving force behind one of Orange County’s most unique and dynamic eateries, Provenance.
 Chef Cathy grew up in a typical close-knit large Italian family and most of her childhood memories of family have to do with cooking with her grandmother for Sunday family gatherings.
 Though educated as an architect and an art historian, and despite more than 20 years in architectural practice and as a college professor, Chef Cathy has always been drawn back to cooking.
 Having traveled to Italy every year for the past 30 years, she has been developing a collection of remarkable recipes, inspired by her grandmother’s cooking and her favorite restaurants in Italy, France and Greece.
-These recipes, seen on LUCCA’s menu, have been slightly modified to build in the flavors of California with its emphasis on the use of healthy and high quality ingredients, such as certified Angus beef, free-range turkey, hormone-free chicken, wild salmon and locally grown organic produce.
+These recipes, seen on Provenance's menu, have been slightly modified to build in the flavors of California with its emphasis on the use of healthy and high quality ingredients, such as certified Angus beef, free-range turkey, hormone-free chicken, wild salmon and locally grown organic produce.

 James Ulcickas – Bluewater Grill